-Enable Midstream Partners, LP (Partnership) is a Delaware limited partnership formed on May 1, 2013.
+Enable Midstream Partners, LP (the Partnership) is a Delaware limited partnership formed on May 1, 2013.
 The Partnership's assets and operations are organized into two reportable segments: (i) gathering and processing and (ii) transportation and storage.
-The gathering and processing segment primarily provides natural gas and crude oil gathering and natural gas processing services to our producer customers.
-The transportation and storage segment provides interstate and intrastate natural gas pipeline transportation and storage services primarily to our producer, power plant, LDC and industrial end-user customers.
-The Partnership's natural gas gathering and processing assets are primarily located in Oklahoma, Texas, Arkansas and Louisiana and serve natural gas production in the Anadarko, Arkoma and Ark-La-Tex Basins.
-Crude oil gathering assets are located in Oklahoma and serve crude oil production in the SCOOP and STACK plays of the Anadarko Basin and in North Dakota and serve crude oil production in the Bakken Shale formation of the Williston Basin.
-The Partnership's natural gas transportation and storage assets consist primarily of an interstate pipeline system extending from western Oklahoma and the Texas Panhandle to Louisiana, an interstate pipeline system extending from Louisiana to Alabama.
+Our gathering and processing segment primarily provides natural gas gathering and processing services to our producer customers and crude oil, condensate and produced water gathering services to our producer and refiner customers.
+Our transportation and storage segment provides interstate and intrastate natural gas pipeline transportation and storage services primarily to our producer, power plant, LDC and industrial end-user customers.
+Our natural gas gathering and processing assets are primarily located in Oklahoma, Texas, Arkansas and Louisiana and serve natural gas production in the Anadarko, Arkoma and Ark-La-Tex Basins.
+Our crude oil gathering assets are located in Oklahoma and North Dakota and serve crude oil production in the Anadarko and Williston Basins.
+Our natural gas transportation and storage assets consist primarily of an interstate pipeline system extending from western Oklahoma and the Texas Panhandle to Louisiana, an interstate pipeline system extending from Louisiana to Alabama.

 CenterPoint Energy and OGE Energy each have 50% of the management interests in Enable GP.
 Enable GP is the general partner of the Partnership and has no other operating activities.
 Enable GP is governed by a board made up of two representatives designated by each of CenterPoint Energy and OGE Energy, along with the Partnership's Chief Executive Officer and three independent board members CenterPoint Energy and OGE Energy mutually agreed to appoint.
-CenterPoint Energy and OGE Energy also own a 40% and 60% interest, respectively, in the incentive distribution rights held by Enable GP.
+CenterPoint Energy and OGE Energy also own a 40% and 60% interest, respectively, in the incentive distribution rights held by Enable GP

-At December 31, 2019, CenterPoint Energy held approximately 53.7% or 233,856,623 of the Partnership's common units, and OGE Energy held approximately 25.5% or 110,982,805 of the Partnership's common units.
+At December 31, 2020, CenterPoint Energy held approximately 53.7% or 233,856,623 of the Partnership's common units, and OGE Energy held approximately 25.5% or 110,982,805 of the Partnership's common units.
 Additionally, CenterPoint Energy holds 14,520,000 Series A Preferred Units.
 See Note 7 for further information related to the Series A Preferred Units.
 The limited partner interests of the Partnership have limited voting rights on matters affecting the business.
-As such, limited partners do not have rights to elect the Partnership's General Partner (Enable GP) on an annual or continuing basis and may not remove Enable GP without at least a 75% vote by all unitholders, including all units held by the Partnership's limited partners, and Enable GP and its affiliates, voting together as a single class.
+As such, limited partners do not have rights to elect Enable GP on an annual or continuing basis and may not remove Enable GP without at least a 75% vote by all unitholders, including all units held by the Partnership's limited partners, and Enable GP and its affiliates, voting together as a single class.

-For the years ended December 31, 2019, 2018 and 2017, the Partnership owned a 50% interest in SESH.
+For the years ended December 31, 2020, 2019 and 2018, the Partnership owned a 50% interest in SESH.
 See Note 11 for further discussion of SESH.
-For the years ended December 31, 2019, 2018 and 2017, the Partnership held a 50% ownership interest in Atoka and consolidated Atoka in its Consolidated Financial Statements as EOIT acted as the managing member of Atoka and had control over the operations of Atoka.
-In addition, for the period November 1, 2018 through December 31, 2019, the Partnership owned a 60% interest in ESCP, which is consolidated in its Consolidated Financial Statements as EOCS acted as the managing member of ESCP and had control over the operations of ESCP.
+For the years ended December 31, 2020, 2019 and 2018, the Partnership owned a 50% ownership interest in Atoka and consolidated Atoka in the accompanying Consolidated Financial Statements as EOIT acted as the managing member of Atoka and had control over the operations of Atoka.
+In addition, for the period of November 1, 2018 through December 31, 2020, the Partnership owned a 60% interest in ESCP, which is consolidated in the accompanying Consolidated Financial Statements as EOCS acted as the managing member of ESCP and had control over the operations of ESCP.